Zeina Amhaz '17

 Hobbies: Drawing portraits, playing soccer, following/discussing current events, taking naps

 Hello!
-My name is Brittanie Lewis and I am a first-generation sophomore from semirural Modesto, California.
+My name is Brittanie Lewis and I am a first-generation, low-income senior from semirural Modesto, California.
 If you’re wondering where Modesto is, it’s about an hour and a half east of San Francisco in California’s Central Valley.
 I was actually the first student in my high school’s 30+ year history to both apply to and be accepted by Amherst College, a statistic that highlights how few students from my region consider schools like Amherst.
-Don’t let the distance scare you!
-Moving across the country to rural Western Massachusetts was no simple task, but now that I am here, I know that I could not have made a better decision.

-I’m studying History in an intellectually stimulating environment that encourages unprecedented personal growth.
+I'm studying History in an intellectually stimulating environment that encourages unprecedented personal growth.
 I really could not ask for a more all-encompassing experience.
-My time here has, of course, been fraught with challenges, but I feel like the community here at Amherst grows and learns in part through the hardships its students face individually and collectively.
-Why did I choose Amherst, you ask?
-While I could go on and on answering that question, most simply put, I’m here because of the small size.
+My time here has, of course, been fraught with challenges, but I feel like the community here grows and learns in part through the hardships its students face individually and collectively.
+I chose to attend Amherst mostly because of the small size.
 At a school with less than 1800 undergraduate students, I have had absolutely no problems developing meaningful relationships with my professors, finding research opportunities, or getting the personalized help I need in classes.
 With so few students and such a large endowment, Amherst absolutely has the resources to help you realize any goal you may set for yourself during your undergraduate experience.
-I truly believe that!

 If you have any questions, please feel free to email me.
 I look forward to helping you in any way that I can!

 Noah Morton '17

 High School: Manhattan Center for Science and Mathematics